MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 the content-based routing capabilities to send data to different destinations based on filters.
-Another feature, derived event streams, lets you construct new streams as a result of transformations and/or aggregations. that can be shared to consumers in Real-Time hub
+Another feature, derived event streams, lets you construct new streams as a result of transformations and/or aggregations that can be shared to consumers in Real-Time hub.

 ### Store and analyze data

 While all Fabric data stores are compatible with Real-Time hub, Event houses are the ideal storage solution for streaming data in Fabric.
-They are specifically tailored to time-based, streaming events with structured, semi structured, and unstructured data.
+They're tailored to time-based, streaming events with structured, semi structured, and unstructured data.
 This data is automatically indexed and partitioned based on ingestion time, giving you incredibly fast and complex analytic querying capabilities on